-- 1. Press CAM button to select the optional panoramic view camera signal.
+- Press CAM button to select the optional panoramic view camera signal.
 The video section of the vss-05 lcd panel will show "CAM".
-The video monitors turn on automatically. - 2.
-Press CAM button again to turn off the panoramic view camera and return previous to audio/video source.
+The video monitors turn on automatically. - Press CAM button again to turn off the panoramic view camera and return to previous audio/video source.